raphaelhuefner/allbar/docs/Format-of-JSON-updates.md

 }
 ```

 Such a Menu Item can not be clicked and is usually shown as greyed-out.
-This can also be used to convey for some extra information beyond the status bar.
+This can also be used to reveal some extra information when the status bar indicator gets clicked.

 #### Menu Item to open URL